-11. Keep your desk clear and clean.
+11. Keep your desk clear, clean, and minimalistic.
 Drawers can adequately house most of the things needed to keep your desk functional.
 And a simple filing system should keep it clear of paper clutter.
 The next person who sits down to use the desk will thank you.

 12. Store your media out of sight.
 Make a home for dvd’s, cd’s, video games, and remote controls.
 They don’t need to be in eyesight, you use them less than you think.
 And if you remove them from your eyesight… maybe you’ll use them even less.

 13. Always leave room in your coat closet.
 There are two reasons why coats, shoes, and outerwear keep ending up scattered throughout your home rather than in your closet.
 The first reason is because your coat closet is so full, it’s a hassle to put things away and retrieve them quickly.
 Leave room on the floor, on the hangers, and on the shelves for used items to be quickly put away and retrieved.
 The second reason is because you have kids… but you’re on your own with that one.

 14. Keep flat surfaces clear.
 Kitchen counters, bathroom counters, bedroom dressers, tabletops… After you clear them the first time, keeping them clean takes daily effort.
 Receipts, coins, and paper clutter just keep coming and coming… it’s just easier the second time around.